Acknowledgement Letter

 Local Content

-The term local content covers all suppliers producing ANZ goods or services or when they have added value to imported items.
-Local content means goods that are produced by local industry, or services that are supplied by local industry or construction activities carried out by local industry.
+Relates to goods that are produced by local industry, services that are supplied by local industry, or construction activities carried out by local industry.
+Local Content is intended to capture all suppliers producing Australian or New Zealand goods or services or when they have added value to imported items.
 Local assembly of imported materials, transport of goods, and local labour are all examples of local content or local added value.

 Local Industry